Lost Traffic Ticket in Nevada

 So if, for example, you were ticketed in Reno, you would need to contact Reno's court to help find traffic ticket.
-If the court has no record of your citation, you would then need to check with the Washoe County court.
+If the court has no record of your NV traffic citation, you would then need to check with the Washoe County court.

-Some NV courts may have websites with lost ticket information.
+Some Nevada courts may have websites with lost ticket information.
 Search under "civil" or "traffic" court.

-Once you track down your lost ticket, determine how you will proceed in resolving the matter.
-Ignoring the ticket isn't a path that will serve you well in the long run.
+Once you track down information about your lost Nevada traffic ticket, determine how you will proceed in resolving the matter.
+Ignoring a traffic ticket isn't a path that will serve you well in the long run.

 In Nevada, you have three ways to plead:

-The first two options require paying the fine posted on your citation.
-Pleading not guilty, however, calls for presenting your defense before the presiding court.
-If you opt for challenging the moving violation that resulted in a traffic ticket, you have the option to represent yourself or hire a traffic ticket lawyer.
+The first two options require paying the ticket fine posted on your traffic citation.
+Pleading "not guilty," however, calls for presenting your defense before the presiding court.
+If you opt for challenging the moving violation that resulted in a traffic ticket, you have the option to represent yourself or hire a traffic ticket lawyer in Nevada.

 (Plead Guilty or No Contest)